Change in the remit of the Tribunal ServiceLast Updated 13/08/2019

 - The school or other educational institution named in an EHC Plan

-If you wish to appeal against a Local Authority decision on any of the grounds above and want to request that the Tribunal considers your concerns about the health and/or social care aspects of the EHC Plan, you should follow the normal process for bringing an appeal to the Tribunal and tick the box on the form relating to a health and/or social care appeal.
+If you wish to appeal against a Local Authority decision related to the educational components of your child's EHC Plan, and want to request the Tribunal also considers your concerns about the health and/or social care aspects of the Plan, you should follow the normal process for bringing an appeal to the Tribunal and tick the box on the form relating to a health and/or social care appeal.
 Advice on making SEND appeals to the Tribunal is available from the https://www.gov.uk website.